 You hear it all the time, good food and exercise are important for your health.
 Limiting or eliminating alcohol, not smoking and doing what you can to live a clean, healthy life will have a significant impact on your overall health and medical expenses.

-I didn’t take care of myself which meant in 2015, my body stopped.
-I became paralysed on and off for 7 months.
-I had level 10 pain which is where you black out from the pain it is so excruciating (child birth is a level 8).
-I had a cancer scare and because of my health issues my medical bills skyrocketed with surgeons, physiotherapy, a chiropractor, naturopathy, MRI and other tests.
+When I didn’t take care of myself, my body stopped.
+I became paralysed on and off for 7 months in 2015, along with level 10 pain.
+This is where the pain is so excruciating you black out.(Child birth is a level 8).
+On top of this, I had a cancer scare so all these health issues combined caused my medical bills to skyrock.
+Surgeons, physiotherapy, a chiropractor, naturopathy, MRI and other tests.
 My income and life were severely impacted because I had not taken care of myself.